Searching for Particle Dark Matter with eROSITA Early Data: Dark Matter Analysis

 \subsection{eFEDS Line Search}

 To search for a possible signature in eFEDS from DM decay, we fit the spectrum with a mock signal on top of our null model.
 The mock signal has a Gaussian shape, with normalization determined by free parameter decay rate $\Gamma$ and fixed parameter $m_\chi$, see equations in section~\ref{sec:dmsignal}.
-Since we assume the origin of the line is from galactic DM, the Gaussian line width is set at 0, consistent with energy resolution of eROSITA, $\Delta E/E\sim 0.06$ for $E\sim 1\rm\,keV$~\cite{eROSITA:2020emt}.
+Regarding DM Gaussian line width, it is important to consider the potential Doppler shift resulted from DM velocity dispersion in Milky Way halo.
+Recent works find that the Doppler shift from velocity dispersion will result in DM line broadening $\Delta E/E\lesssim0.12\%$~\cite{Speckhard:2015eva, Powell:2016zbo, Zhong:2020wre, Dessert:2023vyl, Lovell:2024qwb}.
+This level of broadening is far lower than eROSITA energy resolution, which is between 2\%-8\% in the energy range we study~\cite{eROSITA:2020emt}.
+Therefore, in our analysis, we did not consider the potential line broadening from DM dispersion velocity, and set DM Gaussian line width to be 0 in our line search procedure.
+With DM Gaussian line parameters determined, we then fold the model through corresponding instrument responses functions (RMF and ARF) extracted with \texttt{srctool}, similar to all other models with astrophysical origin.
 The green and grey lines in figure~\ref{fig:fit} demonstrate of our fiducial signal, and a refitted model with said signal.

 We scan for fiducial signal, through the spectral energy range 0.9-9 keV, in 200 equal logarithmic width energy steps, in accordance with our binning scheme.
 In each step all free parameters in the null model are allowed to vary.
 We take the conservative approach by assuming the line flux is degenerate with instrument and sky model.
 We combine the sensitivity of all 7 TMs by considering the parameter $X^2{\left(\Gamma\right)} = \sum_{i=1}^{7} \chi_i^2{\left(\Gamma\right)}$.
 A 5$\sigma$ detection of unexplained line would require $X^2{(\Gamma_{\rm det})} < X^2{(\Gamma = 0)} - 25$.